Skip to main content

 NegativeThe conversation had a clearly negative emotional tone.

-This section displays structured variables captured before or during the conversation, corresponding to the dynamic data collected through the Pearl configuration.
+This section, labeled Variables in the UI, displays the structured data captured before or during the conversation, corresponding to the dynamic values collected through the Pearl configuration.
+Examples:

 • Delivery type